 Screenwriters: Christopher Markus and Stephen McFeely

 This rousing, period war picture proves that Marvel Studios can turn out a good movie that doesn’t revolve around a hero with larger-than-life abilities.
 Chris Evans’ transformation from weakling to dear-lord-look-at-the-size-of-those-pecs adonis is something to behold, and Hugo Weaving’s Red Skull is easily my favorite Marvel Studios villain next to Loki.
-My only real complaint is that Evans’ Steve Rogers, like the movie itself, is sorta square — a kind way of saying “bland” — and some of the visual effects lack the polish of the rest of the movies on this list.
+My biggest complaint is that Evans’ Steve Rogers, like the movie itself, is sorta square — a kind way of saying “bland” — and some of the visual effects lack the polish of the rest of the movies on this list.
 There are people who love this movie the most; for me, it’s Marvel in a minor key, but still an enjoyable one.